fermavec/django_basic/README.md

 namedirectory/namedirectory/wsgi.py File that also help us to deploy namedirectory/namedirectory/settings.py Contains all the project configuration info namedirectory/namedirectory/urls.py Contains the project urls that we are using

+# Development Server
+Allows us to run a software server were we can make changes before production

+command:
+(Move to directory and run)
+py manage.py runserver

+* Remember: in settings.py there is a variable called DEBUG.
+When you are working localhost it has to be TRUE; if you upload your project to production, the variable DEBUG has to be FALSE.